Originally published August 4, 2016 and updated July 15, 2019

 - MOTRIN® PM – It helps the night after move-in day by combining powerful medicine to relieve minor aches and pains with an effective sleep aid.
 Be aware that it is for adults and children 12 years and older and always use only as directed.

 We’ve been making several trips a week to Target to pick up items that my baby needs for her dorm room, so it was easy to pick up exactly what I needed for my parent care kit.
 I found the Ultra Strength BENGAY® Cream, TYLENOL® 8 HR Muscle Aches & Pain, and MOTRIN® PM in the health and beauty section.

 With these dorm move-in day tips, you and I will be ready to take our babies off to college.
-And you can get positively prepared for move-in day now with the right pain relief for you and your family at Target.
+Be sure to pin now so you can find these tips when you need them most – on college move-in day.

 You also want to go ahead and pin these tips for Moving Out of the College Dorm.
 You know you’ll need them later.